Some computations in string topology: Optimal index growths of closed geodesics

 An analogous statement holds for cohomology. \end{theorem}

-For degenerate case, we do not have a definitive answer as the above.
-However the following very useful result is due to Gromoll and Meyer in \cite{GM69}.
+For degenerate case, we do not unfortunately have a definitive answer as the above.
+However the following result due to Gromoll and Meyer gives a very useful estimate.

-\begin{theorem} Let $\gamma$ be an isolated (possibly degenerate) closed geodesic with index $\lambda$ and nullity $\nu$.
+\begin{theorem}[\cite{GM69}] Let $\gamma$ be an isolated (possibly degenerate) closed geodesic with index $\lambda$ and nullity $\nu$.
 If a local level homology group $H_i(\La^{<a} \cup \bar{\gamma}, \La^{<a}) \neq 0$ then $i \in [\lambda, \lambda + \nu +1]$.
 The same holds for cohomology groups. \end{theorem}

-A consequence of the above theorem, is the following celebrated theorem of Gromoll and Meyer \cite{GM69}.
+A consequence of the above theorem is the following celebrated theorem of Gromoll and Meyer \cite{GM69}.

 \begin{theorem} Let $M$ be a compact simply connected Riemannian manifold such that the sequence of Betti numbers $\beta_i(\Lambda(M))$ is unbounded (with some field of coefficients).
-Then $M$ admits infinitely many non constant, geometrically distinct closed geodesics. \end{theorem}
+Then $M$ admits infinitely many geometrically distinct closed geodesics. \end{theorem}

-In \cite{PMS77}, Vigué-Poirier and Sullivan showed that the assumption of the above theorem is satisfied when the manifold is sufficiently complicated, more precisely:
+In \cite{PMS77}, Vigué-Poirier and Sullivan showed that the hypothesis of the above theorem is satisfied when the manifold is sufficiently complicated, more precisely:

 \begin{theorem} For a simply connected compact manifold $M$, then the cohomology algebra of $M$ with rational coefficients has at least two generators if and only if the Betti numbers of $\Lambda(M)$ with rational coefficients are unbounded. \end{theorem} This is in particular true for globally symmetric spaces of rank $ > 1$ \cite{Zi77}.